Ebrahim Sadeghi

-Ebrahim Sadeghi (ابراهیم صادقی, born February 4, 1979, in Karaj, Iran) is an Iranian football coach and retired player who played for Saipa for 17 years.
+Ebrahim Sadeghi (ابراهیم صادقی, born 4 February 1979) is an Iranian football coach and retired player who played for Saipa for 17 years.
+He is the manager of Saipa in Azadegan League.

 Sadeghi has been playing for Saipa since 2000.
 In 2010, Saipa Cultural and Athletic Corporation celebrated a testimonial ceremony for him because of "his loyalty to the club", calling him The Orange Loyal.
 He was also gifted a Saipa Tiba.

 On 13 December 2015, in a match against Esteghlal Ahvaz Sadeghi played his 400th league match for the club, becoming the only player in the history of the Persian Gulf Pro League to reach this feat.
 He retired on 4 May 2017 after playing 17 seasons at Saipa at the top flight.

 Club career

 Youth career

-Sadeghi joined Keshavarz at the age of thirteen and played at the club until 1995 where he was spotted by Persepolis and joined their academy.
+Sadeghi was born in Karaj, Iran.
+He joined Keshavarz at the age of thirteen and played at the club until 1995 where he was spotted by Persepolis and joined their academy.
 After three years at Persepolis he joined Moghavemat Tehran before settling at Saipa a year later.